aigerim444/Aigerim-CMOR-438-Spring-2025/Unsupervised_Learning/README.md

 ## Directory Structure
 Each algorithm directory has:
-- Python implementation code
+- Python code for implementation
-- Dataset information
-- Results and visualizations
-- Documentation and usage examples
+- A selected dataset
+- Discussion of results